Proposal (285) to South American Classification Committee

 "(B.) YES.
 Me parece que la propuesta está bien fundamentada con varios trabajos moleculares coincidentes.

 Nota.
-Quiero aquí resaltar el trabajo de Thomas Donegan en el SACC.
+Quiero aquí resaltar el trabajo de Anonymous en el SACC.
 A pesar de que no es miembro del Comité, él está permanentemente realizando interesantes propuestas y comentarios.
 Llama la atención lo fundamentadas de sus propuestas e incluso, como en este caso, con la posibilidad de bajar de Internet los trabajos citados.
 Felicitaciones."

 Comments from Stotz: " (A).
 NO. (B).
 The inability to place Ortalis clearly with respect to the other two groups makes it seem to me that creating subfamilies is premature at best in this case.
 In terms of rearranging the genera, I guess I don't see that it provides much meaningful information on relationships; our current order is consistent with the data on relationships among genera.
 Additionally, placing Ortalis, which is essentially incertae sedis relative to the subfamilies in Cracidae, in that middle seems like an odd approach; typically, you'd place such a taxon at the end."